 An XLSX file is a file that contains data or information in a spreadsheet.
 The .xlsx extension is generally used.
 These types of files are opened with the Microsoft Excel application.
 You can also open these files with other spreadsheet apps.
 These files are used to store different types of data in cells.
 You can edit the cells anytime you want.

-2 Examples of Excel VBA to Convert CSV File to XLSX File
+How to Convert CSV File to XLSX File with Excel VBA: 2 Effective Examples

 To explain the examples, we will use a CSV file that contains information about the Name, ID, and Date of Birth of some employees.
 We will convert this CSV file to an XLSX file.